 Policy# 3023 ensures that the criminal background checks are completed every five years for all staff, volunteers and contractors who may have contact with inmates.
-The Director of Inmate Services at SCRJ keeps a spreadsheet with all staff and contractors listing the date of the last background check for each individual and the date in which the next background check is due.
+The Director of Inmate Services at SSWRJ keeps a spreadsheet with all staff and contractors listing the date of the last background check for each individual and the date in which the next background check is due.
 The Director of Inmate Services has the ability to run the NCIC background check at the facility and is the one responsible for doing so.
-During the audit, not all volunteers had returned information in order to conduct the background check.
-The facility generated a list of those individuals that had not had a background check done.
-This information was put into a memo stating that these individuals would not be permitted entrance into the facility until further notice.
-This memo was disseminated to staff so that these individuals were not mistakenly permitted entrance.
-Once the background check was completed, the volunteer would be permitted into the facility.
-This memo was provided to this Auditor as record for meeting compliance to this standard.

 Deliberate omission or falsification of information related to sexual abuse or harassment on the part of the applicant/new hire will result in exclusion for consideration or termination.
+This information is included in the application for employment.